PurwadhikaDev/AlphaGroup_DTI_OL_02_FinalProject/README.md

 In addition to descriptive and diagnostic analysis, this project also leverages **machine learning to predict whether a delivery will be late or on time** based on various features available at the time of order.
 The goal is to take **preventive action** on high-risk deliveries such as prioritising processing or flagging for courier follow-up before issues occur.

+> **The Machine Learning solution aims to improve Olist's delivery performance by predicting which orders are at risk of being delivered late, allowing the company to take proactive action to reduce dissatisfaction, negative reviews, and churn.**

+Rather than attempting to fix the physical delivery system (which Olist might not fully control), the solution focuses on **early detection and mitigation**, such as notifying customers, recalibrating expectations, and offering small compensations where appropriate.

+The model’s business value lies in **turning a potentially negative experience into a neutral or even positive one**, without waiting for the damage to happen.

-Through data-driven insights and predictive modelling, this project aims to help Olist optimise its logistics performance, meet customer expectations, and improve overall business outcomes.
+So, through data-driven insights and predictive modelling, this project aims to help Olist optimise its logistics performance, meet customer expectations, and improve overall business outcomes.

-### Sumary of Exploratory Data Analysis
+### Summary of Exploratory Data Analysis
 The EDA reveals several key associations and patterns :

 We have found that late delivery and longer delivery days have association with customer's satisfaction that result in bad review scores.
 Also, this will impact the brand and business evaluation including potential income revenue of the Olist, since late delivary has association with lowe customer retention rate.